'Like an inferno:' Western US burning at furious pace so far

 Still, many areas remained under evacuation orders, and crews were hustling ahead of the fire, clearing brush from around homes, laying hose lines and looking for more spots where they could build fire lines in hopes of slowing its progression.

 Melley reported from Los Angeles.
-Associated Press writers John Antczak in Los Angeles and Susan Montoya Bryan in Albuquerque, New Mexico, contributed to this report.
+Associated Press writers John Antczak and Christopher Weber in Los Angeles and Susan Montoya Bryan in Albuquerque, New Mexico, contributed to this report.

 Caption